Giants release Cruz, Jennings in salary cap moves

 EAST RUTHERFORD, N.J.
-(AP) -- The New York Giants cleared roughly $10 million in salary cap space by releasing long-time fan favorite Victor Cruz and starting running back Rashad Jennings.
+(AP) -- The New York Giants said goodbye to Victor Cruz after a seven-year storybook run during which he developed into one of the NFL's most feared receivers and a fan favorite, helping the franchise to a Super Bowl title before being slowed by injuries.

-The team announced the moves Monday after the two helped the Giants get back into the playoffs for the first time since playing in the Super Bowl in 2012.
+The Giants announced the parting Monday as they released the 30-year-old Cruz and starting running back Rashad Jennings in moves that will save the team roughly $10 million in salary cap space.

-The 30-year Cruz joined the Giants as a free agent in 2010 and his game-breaking ability at wide receiver helped them win their second Super Bowl under Tom Coughlin.
-A knee injury and a calf problem caused him to missed most of the 2014 season and all of the following season.
-He made a remarkable return this past season but was limited to 39 catches and one touchdown, which was the only time he got to celebrate with his traditional salsa.
+The moves came about a month after the players helped the Giants get back into the playoffs for the first time since playing in the Super Bowl in 2012.

-However, he was generally the third option for Eli Manning behind Odell Beckham Jr. and rookie Sterling Shepard.
+''Victor is one of the great stories of the National Football League,'' general manager Jerry Reese said. ''It has been amazing to see him grow from an undrafted free agent to a Pro Bowl player and one of our go-to guys during the Super Bowl XLVI run.
+He will always be one of the great Giants.''

-Cruz had 303 catches for 4,549 yards and 25 touchdowns in his career.
+Cruz has 303 catches for 4,549 yards and 25 touchdowns in his career.
 His receptions and yardage totals are 10th in Giants history, and his 25 touchdowns are 17th.

-Jennings, 32, joined the Giants as a free agent in 2014, after four seasons with the Jacksonville Jaguars, and one with the Oakland Raiders.
-In three years, he played in 40 games and rushed for 2,095 yards and 10 touchdowns.
-He also had 94 receptions for 723 yards and two scores.
+An undrafted free agent out of Massachusetts, Cruz grew up roughly 10 miles from the Meadowlands.
+He solidified his spot on the roster in 2010 with three touchdown catches in a preseason game against a Jets team coached by Rex Ryan.

-Not only did Cruz produce on the field, he was a leader on the team and a player that would tell it like it was for the media.
+Cruz was also a leader on the team and up front with reporters.

 ''I did some great things there.
 There are so many experiences, times and moments that I shared in that building with that team in that jersey,'' Cruz said. ''Those can't be replaced or forgotten.''